 Last word, Andy Biggs.

-Yeah, I you know, Trey's exactly right.
+Yeah, you know, Trey's exactly right.

-I thought that the Mr. Muller was surprised over and over again, and it indicates very clearly that he wasn't the guy.
+And it indicates very clearly that he wasn't the guy.

 He was a figurehead.